Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

 </div>
 <figcaption style="text-align: center;">Snippets of our Final Project Scene</figcaption>

 Our project presents a procedurally generated cyberpunk city powered by WebGL and GLSL shaders.
 At its core is a custom implementation of the **Wave Function Collapse (WFC)** algorithm, adapted to generate large-scale, constraint-satisfying 3D city layouts arranged in concentric circular rings.
 These structures are rendered using efficient instanced meshes to reduce draw calls, while distance-based visibility culling ensures real-time performance remains smooth.
-To enhance the atmosphere, we developed a suite of **animated procedural textures** (Worley, Zippy, and Square noise patterns) used to simulate neon billboards, flickering lights, and urban facades with dynamic energy.
+To enhance the atmosphere, we developed a suite of **animated procedural textures** (Worley, Zippy, Square and water noise patterns) used to simulate neon billboards, flickering lights, and urban facades with dynamic energy.

 In addition to procedural generation, one of the visual cornerstones of the project is our **screen-space reflection (SSR) system**.
 SSR simulates real-time planar reflections by ray marching in screen space, allowing reflective surfaces like water to dynamically mirror parts of the scene without the overhead of full environment mapping.
 This significantly boosts visual realism, especially in a cityscape filled with glowing lights and vibrant textures.
 We later extended our procedural noise system beyond billboards, applying it directly to some building textures as well.
 The result is a city that not only evolves in structure but also in motion and light, alive with flickers, glows, and reflections that respond organically to camera movement and time.